Womanizer Classic review: clitoral suction and pressure wave stimulator

 However, it comes with major downsides.
 For one, it only has 4 speeds: the faster half of the Womanizer Classic’s 8 speeds.
 One button cycles through the speeds, so if you want to turn down the speed after orgasm, you’re SOL.

-The Womanizer Starlet‘s compact size is great for ease of use during intercourse, but I’m not willing to deal with the lack of a “decrease” button.
+The Womanizer Starlet‘s compact size is excellent for ease of use during intercourse, but I’m not willing to deal with the lack of a “decrease” button.

 Who would I not recommend the Womanizer to?